ReEval: Automatic Hallucination Evaluation for Retrieval-Augmented Large Language Models via Transferable Adversarial Attacks: Experiments

 \subsection{Experiment Settings}

 \paragraph{Evaluation Metrics.} Three evaluation metrics are reported, \ie exact match (EM) accuracy, token-level F1, and entailment accuracy.
 The first two metrics are traditionally used for evaluating QA models.
 However, they tend to be too strict for evaluating LLM-generated responses, since LLMs often produce long and verbose sequences to explain the answers (partially due to their alignment procedure).
 The entailment accuracy is a more lenient metric that checks whether ``Question + LLM Output'' can entail ``Question + Answer''.
 In this paper, we use an entailment model \texttt{nli-deberta-v3-base}\footnote{\url{https://huggingface.co/cross-encoder/nli-deberta-v3-base}} from Sentence-BERT \citep{reimers-2019-sentence-bert}, which is mostly reliable based on our manual inspection.
+Since we use the pivot model to select the seed cases, the accuracy of other models on the original set is not guaranteed to be 100.
+To clearly reveal the performance difference, we also report ``Normalized Entailment'' accuracy, where we normalize the test set to the cases that the corresponding model could answer correctly before perturbation.

-\paragraph{Source Data.} We use the MRQA version \citep{fisch2019mrqa} of Natural Questions \citep{kwiatkowski-etal-2019-natural} and conduct the following filtering steps: 1) remove duplicated Question-Evidence-Answer triplets and only keep one unique instance, 2) remove all evidence passages that are shorter than 10 words, 3) remove all cases with answers longer than 5 words.
-After this, 7189 instances are kept.
+\paragraph{Source Data.} We use the MRQA version \citep{fisch2019mrqa} of Natural Questions \citep{kwiatkowski-etal-2019-natural} and RealTimeQA data \citep{kasai2022realtime} from 20220613 to 20231110. and conduct the following filtering steps: 1) remove duplicated Question-Evidence-Answer triplets and only keep one unique instance, 2) remove all evidence passages that are shorter than 10 words, 3) remove all cases with answers longer than 5 words.
+After this, 7189 instances from NQ and 1380 instances from RealtimeQA are kept.
 For questions with multiple answers, if the answers are overlapping (\eg ``1871'' and ``1871 A.D.''), we randomly keep one, otherwise, the corresponding examples are removed.
 Note the same question may still appear in multiple instances because the supporting evidence can be different.